Reliable conformal novelty detection at the decision boundary: Main results

 \subsection{SLC procedure}

-To ensure the bFDR control, Theorem~\ref{th:bFDR} suggests the following modification of~SL. \begin{definition} The support line conformal $(\SLC)$ procedure at level $\alpha\in (0,1)$ is defined as making the same discoveries as the $\SL$ procedure taken at level $\alpha-m/(n+1)>0$ if $1/(n+1)< \alpha/m$, and no discovery otherwise. \end{definition}
+To control the bFDR at level $\alpha$, Theorem~\ref{th:bFDR} suggests the following modification of~SL. \begin{definition} The support line conformal $(\SLC)$ procedure at level $\alpha\in (0,1)$ is defined as making the same discoveries as the $\SL$ procedure taken at level $\alpha-m/(n+1)>0$ if $1/(n+1)< \alpha/m$, and no discovery otherwise. \end{definition}

 In other words, the $\SLC$ procedure corresponds to the top-$\hat{k}$ procedure with